SQUEK011/VSIYP/README.md

 ## About The Project

 VSIYP is a video processing application based on Android, with the intention of creating a good UI/UX design, so that users will be able to quickly do special image or video processing features.
 Utlizing the Huawei Video Editor Kit SDK, the app will allow users to preview a live camera feed of the smartphone’s built-in camera, take a snap-shot photo or short video clip, perform image processing, photo or video editing features with the 27 video processing tools provided, before saving or sharing the final photo/video through social networks via WhatsApp, WeChat, Telegram, Instagram, Facebook, etc.
+VSIYP has 27 different video processing tools that can be categorized into 3 different categories:
+1. Common Processing Tools
+2. Special Effect Tools
+3. AI-powered tools

+These tools will definitely allow you as a content creator to process your videos quickly and conveniently so that you can upload to social media and be part of the trends~

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Project Structure

 ```
+|-- app
+    |-- src/main
-|-- home
+         |-- java
-	|-- MainActivity: video creation page, which can be switched to the editing screen (**ClipFragment**) and template home screen (**TemplateHomeFragment**).
-	|-- MediaPickActivity: material selection screen.
-When there is a need to select materials from the album, this screen will be launched.
-	|-- VideoClipsActivity: video editing screen, which can be entered via material import for creation or a draft.
-The upper part of the screen is the preview area, the middle part contains playback operations and the timeline, and the lower part is the two-level menu area.
+             |-- fragment: Contains BaseFragment file used in MainActivity
+             |-- ui: Contains all the processing tools and functions
+                 |--common: Contains the base files such as BaseActivity, BaseFragment and other utility files
+                 |--mediaeditor: Contains source codes for Video Processing Tools and the Editing Page
+                    |-- ai Contains source codes to support AI Segmentation
+                    |-- aibodyseg: Contains viewmodel for AI Body Segmentation
+                    |-- aifun: Contains source codes for AI functions: Moving Picture, AI Color, Auto Smile
+                    |-- aisegmenetation: Contains source codes for AI Segmentation
+                    |-- animation: Contains source codes for inserting Animation
+                    |-- audio: Contains source codes for Audio tool
+                    |-- canvas: Contains source codes for Background tool
+                    |-- cover: Contains source codes to create covers on timeline
+                    |-- crop: Contains source codes for Cropping tool
+                    |-- effect: Contains source codes for Effects tool
+                    |-- filter: Contains source codes for Filter tool
+                    |-- fragment: Contains source codes for the various menu pop ups such as Audio Speed, Background, Masking etc.
+                    |-- graffiti: Contains source codes for Cropping tool
-	|-- MaterialEditFragment: preview area, where a material can be edited.
+                    |-- materialedit: Contains source codes for preview area, where a material can be edited.
 It is the entry to the zooming in or out using two fingers, dragging, rotating, and other operations on the material selected on the preview area.
-	|-- MenuClickManager: manager for menu clicks.
+                    |-- menu: Contains manager for menu clicks.
 The menu click event on the video editing screen is processed in the **handlerClickEvent** method.
 Each click event launches a corresponding fragment.
 All fragments inherit the **BaseFragment** abstract class, implementing the following methods: **initView**, **initObject**, **initData**, and **initEvent**. **initView** initializes the layout and component.
-The listener for the component is created in the **initEvent** method, to respond to the click event in each fragment and conduct relevant service logic processing.
+The listener for the component is created in the **initEvent** method, to respond to the click event in each fragment and conduct relevant service logic processing

-	|-- Editing-related functions:
-		|-- AssetCropFragment: cropping
-		|-- AssetSplitFragment: splitting
+                    |-- pip: Contains source codes for Picture-in-picture (PiP) tool
+                    |-- preview: Contains source codes for Masking tool
+                    |-- repository: Contains source codes to manage Materials download
+                    |-- speed: Contains source codes for Speed tool
+                    |-- split: Contains source codes for Video Split tool
+                    |-- sticker: Contains source codes for Stickers tool
+                    |-- texts: Contains source codes for Text tool
-		|-- GeneralSpeedFragment: video playback speed adjustment
+                    |-- trackview: Contains source codes for to manage video playback track
-		|-- AnimationPanelFragment: animation
-		|-- StickerPanelFragment: sticker
-		|-- EditPanelFragment: text
-		|-- EditTextStyleFragment: text style
-		|-- EditTextAnimateFragment: text animation
-		|-- EditTextBubblesFragment: text bubble
-		|-- EditTextFlowerFragment: artistic font
-		|-- FilterPanelFragment: filter
-		|-- EffectPanelFragment: special effect
-		|-- FilterAdjustPanelView: adjustment
-		|-- TransparencyPanelFragment: transparency
-		|-- VideoProportionFragment: canvas ratio
-		|-- CanvasBackgroundFragment: canvas background
-		|-- AudioPickActivity and MusicLocalFragment: adding music
-		|-- SoundEffectFragment: adding a sound effect
-		|-- AudioSpeedFragment: audio playback speed adjustment
-		|-- VolumePanelFragment: volume
-		|-- CropNewActivity: cropping

-	|-- Export-related functions:
+                    |-- VideoClipsActivity: Video editing screen, which can be entered via material import for creation or a draft.
+The upper part of the screen is the preview area, the middle part contains playback operations and the timeline, and the lower part is the two-level menu area
+                 |--mediaexport: Contains source codes for the Video Exporting process
-		|--VideoExportActivity: main screen for export
+                    |--VideoExportActivity: Main screen for export
-		|--ExportFragment: parameter configuration before export, export progress, and export failure
+                    |--ExportFragment: Parameter configuration before export, export progress, and export failure
-		|--ExportSuccessFragment: export success
+                    |--ExportSuccessFragment: Appears upon Export Success
+                 |--mediapick: Contains source coes for the in app gallery
+                    |-- MediaPickActivity: Material selection screen.
+When there is a need to select materials from the album, this screen will be launched.
+                    |-- PicturePickActivity: Pickture selection screen.
+             |-- utils: Contains base files for logging and other utilities
+             |-- view: Common UI components used by various pages in the app
+             |-- viewmodel: Contains the main ViewModel for the app
+             |-- MainActivity.kt: Home page for app.
+Allows user to choose how they want to start a new project file.
+API Key Authorization starts here.
+             |-- CameraActivity.kt: Starts the local camera to be used in the app
+             |-- HomeRecordActivity.java: Binds data from project to drafts
+             |-- SettingActivity.kt: Displays Ver no. of app and other info like Privacy Notice, Terms & Conditions
+             |-- SplashScreenActivity.kt: Starts the App's Splash Screen
+             |-- VideoEditorApplication: Instantiates the app's instance
+         |-- res : Contains all the resources used by the application other than the logical source codes
+    |-- agconnect-services.json:
+    |-- VSIYP.jks

 ```

 ### Built With